prayushaaaa/EchoNotes/README.md

 # EchoNotes
 Note-app using php

-First of all, run the database.sql file in the mysql shell.
+First and foremost, run the "database.sql" file commands in the mysql shell.
+Run the index.php using php server to use the application.